sp94/Peacock.jl/paper/paper.md

 # Summary

-![The irridescent colours of peacocks arise from the nanoscale structure of the feathers, rather than from pigmentation.\label{fig:zoom}](../zoom.png)
+![The irridescent colours of peacocks arise from the nanoscale 'photonic crystal' structure of the feathers, rather than from pigmentation.\label{fig:zoom}](../zoom.png)

 `Peacock.jl` is a Julia package for studying photonic crystals using the Plane Wave Expansion Method [references].